codebar/tutorials/python/lesson2/tutorial.md

 	>>> food = input("What is your favourite food? ")

-When you give the REPL your response make sure you wrap it in quotes as this is storing your response as a string.

 Now we are going to put your response into another variable.

 Now try: